FAQs - Frequently Asked Questions

 Design of the Site

 We have made huge efforts to keep this site looking as contemporary as we can.
-We realise that web design changes, moves forward and we don't want myfishbites to fall too far behind!
+We realise that web design changes, moves forward and we that myfishbites is not necessarily at the cutting edge of web design!

 However, we need to keep the site simple and easy to navigate.
-This sometimes happens at the cost of the design because it's not easy to re-adapt a site with hundreds of pages and a significant amount of resources and information.
+This sometimes happens at the cost of the design (e.g. Amazon or eBay) because it's not easy to re-adapt a site with hundreds of pages and a significant amount of resources and information.
 We don't have a team of people able to give hours to keep re-designing.

 When we did an in-house re-design in 2012, the time was such that it would have equated to £20,000 worth of work!
 So while we try to make design relevant and contemporary, it's more about the content than simply the design.
-However, we regularly spend a lot of time behind the scenes updating, tweaking and thinking about how we can improve the site.
+However, we regularly spend a huge amount time behind the scenes updating, tweaking and thinking about how we can improve the site.

 Compatibility and Security

 We are committed to making these web pages work on as many browsers on as many operating systems as posible and go to great lengths to make sure this happens.
 However, despite our best efforts, as technology develops, glitches can and do happen.
 We constantly test and check the pages, so if you are experiencing problems please let us know and bear with us as we attempt to fix any problems.

 The site has had an SSL certificate installed since December 2017, so the web address starts with 'https' and has a padlock.
 The third-party provider of search facilities on the site (freefind.com) also has SSL.